Hans Ulrich Obrist

 HUO

-I’ve read everything by Robert Walser, a German-speaking Swiss writer.
-He was introduced to the United States by Susan Sontag.
-Towards the end of his life, he ended up not writing and instead going on long walks.
-He was an incredible wanderer.
-He took these extended walks.
-I’ve always seen myself as a wanderer between routes.
-Later in his life, he kept writing things down on tiny pieces of paper, and increasingly his writing got smaller and smaller.
-People thought he was writing in a secret language.
-My handwriting obsession comes from him.
-He was never able to support himself from the writing, so he lived in an asylum in the last years of his life.
-He worked as a copyist, inventor’s assistant, and as a butler.
-He died in the 1950s.
-He was found frozen in the snow.
-Who are the writers you read everything by?
-Who are your writer obsessions?
+Later in his life, he continued writing, but on tiny scraps of paper, his script becoming smaller and smaller.
+People believed he was writing in a secret language.
+That’s where my own obsession with handwriting comes from.
+He was never able to support himself through writing, and spent his final years living in an asylum.
+He worked as a copyist, an inventor’s assistant, and a butler.
+He died in the 1950s, found frozen in the snow.
+Who are the writers you’ve read completely?
+Who are your writerly obsessions?

 EO